No wave: Etymology

 There are different theories about how the term was coined.
 Some suggest Lydia Lunch coined the term in an interview with Roy Trakin in New York Rocker.
 Others suggest it was coined by Chris Nelson (of Mofungo and The Scene Is Now) in New York Rocker.
-Thurston Moore of Sonic Youth claimed to have seen the term spray-painted on CBGB's Second Avenue Theater at 66 Second Avenue before seeing it in the press.
+Thurston Moore of Sonic Youth claimed to have seen the term spray-painted on CBGB's theater at 66 Second Avenue before seeing it in the press.

-Early forerunners
+Influences

-Nihilist Spasm Band were an early noise music/noise rock band from the 1960s.
-Their debut record No Record, released in 1968, has been described as being a '60s precursor to no wave, with its nihilistic world view and complete disregard for any sort of musical structure, as evinced by the freely improvised noise of songs such as "Destroy The Nations" and "Dog Face Man".
+Although not from New York, Captain Beefheart and the confrontational proto-punk performances of Iggy Pop and the Stooges have been cited as an influence on no wave, alongside Nihilist Spasm Band, an early noise music band whose debut LP No Record was released in 1968.
 The band plastered the word "NO" on much of their equipment and handmade instruments, and recorded a film between 1965 and 1966 entitled "NO Movie".
-Member Bill Exley would sometimes wear a monkey mask on stage to conceal his identity.
-They've been cited as an influence by Thurston Moore of Sonic Youth.
+They have been cited as an influence by Thurston Moore of Sonic Youth.